 Back Office: Inventory - In House Units

-1. Name - The name of the Inhouse Units will be displayed.
+1. Name - The name of the In House Unit.

-2. Measure Type - The user can select measurement type either Volume Or Weight.
+2. Measure Type - The measurement type (either Volume or Weight).

-3. Actions - In this column Edit and Delete buttons appear.
+3. Actions - In this column the Edit and Delete buttons appear.

-1. Delete – The Delete pop-up including the message ‘Are you sure you want to delete this item’ appears, with Cancel and Delete options.
+1. Delete – The Delete pop-up appears, with Cancel and Delete options.

 1. Select Delete and the In House Unit is sent to Inactive status with a ‘In House Unit inactivated successfully’ confirmation message appearing.